Uditchavan39/TODOLISTAPP/README.md

 16. Added Date Auto Complete for tomorrow word
 17. Added Drag and drop to subtask for rearranging them

-How To Run
+How To Run:
 1. Just host index.html file. or run it with live server in vscode
 2. To add new categories for todo, create new category from left side category pan.and for new task just select it from dropdown.
 3. To add subtask select the task from dropdown to which you want to add it as subtask. other wise keep it on 'none' to add it as main task
 4. Tags are 'space' separated so make sure to give space after each tag.
-5.